RedPointGlobal/redpoint-rpi/docs/secrets-management.md

       port: 5432
       # Use the instance's private IP (requires VPC peering between GKE and Cloud SQL)
       privateIp: true
-      # Use IAM database authentication (pod SA identity is the DB user)
+      # Use IAM database authentication (PostgreSQL only).
+When true, the chart uses
+      # cloudIdentity.google.serviceAccountEmail as the DB user and omits the password
+      # from the connection string; the proxy injects an IAM token at connection time.
+      # Requires the SA email to be registered as a Cloud SQL IAM user.
       autoIamAuthn: false
       terminationGracePeriod: "30s"
       # Auth: Workload Identity is the default.
 To use a SA key file instead,